MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ## Quantum circuits with Python

 In Python, there're three distinct ways of generating a circuit:

 - You can use `qsharp.circuit(entry_expr)` to generate a circuit for a given entry expression.
 This method disregards the current state of the runtime and evaluates a quantum program from scratch.
 - You can use `qsharp.circuit(operation)` to generate a circuit for a given operation.
 - You can use `qsharp.get_circuit()` to dump the current state of the program in the form of a circuit.

+> [!NOTE]
-When using `qsharp.get_circuit()`, you can visualize the quantum circuit based on the current state of the program, even if the program contains a `Result` comparison with an `Unrestricted` target profile.
+> When using `qsharp.get_circuit()`, you can visualize the quantum circuit based on the current state of the program, even if the program contains a `Result` comparison with an `Unrestricted` target profile.
 This is because `qsharp.get_circuit()` uses the current state of the actual simulator, so the position in the control flow and the result of the measurement are known.

 ## Quantum circuits with Jupyter Notebooks

-In a Jupyter Notebook, you can visualize quantum circuits by using the `qsharp widget` package.
+In a Jupyter Notebook, you can visualize quantum circuits by using the `qsharp-widgets` package.

 1.
-***